learn-co-curriculum/rails-blog-associations-validations/README.md

-#Objectives:
+# Rails Blog Associations and Validations

+This is the second lab iteration off of [Rails Blog Scaffold](https://github.com/learn-co-curriculum/rails-blog-scaffold/tree/master)

+<em>Before anything</em>, note that when you generate models, controllers, etc, be sure to include this option, so that it skips tests (which we already have): `--no-test-framework`

+## Objectives:
 - Add a column to an existing table.
 - Generate models, views and controllers.
 - Create associations between models.
 - Define proper routes.
 - Add validations.

-# Rails Blog Associations and Validations

-Second lab iteration off of [Rails Blog Scaffold](https://github.com/learn-co-curriculum/rails-blog-scaffold/tree/master)

-<em>Before anything</em>, note that when you generate models, controllers, etc, be sure to include this option, so that it skips tests (which we already have): `--no-test-framework`

 ## Migrations, Associations, and Routes